 We hope that communities around the country addressing issues of racial equity and racism can take some of the lessons we've learned from the Communities Creating Racial Equity initiative and apply it to their work.

-Three years ago, Everyday Democracy (then Study Circles Resource Center) launched the Communities Creating Racial Equity (CCRE) initiative to better understand the intersection of civic engagement and racial equity.
+In 2007, Everyday Democracy (then the Study Circles Resource Center) launched the Communities Creating Racial Equity (CCRE) initiative to better understand the intersection of civic engagement and racial equity.
 We had questions such as...

 - Is it possible to address structural racism directly through inclusive dialogue, action and problem-solving?